 These days I have two credit cards, one for business and one for personal expenses.
 Both offer cash back rewards and I pay them off in full each month.
 It’s nice to get paid for borrowing money instead of the other way around.
 I still maintain my impulse shopping rules and I keep an eye on my accounts everyday.
 I like to see my financial picture so I can make changes before it’s too late.
 My next goal is to continue building my business and passive income from investments.
 It’s a slow process but much quicker without the drag of expensive credit card debt.

-To learn more about LaTisha and her journey toward financial independence, you can visit her at her blog, Young Finances.
+To learn more about LaTisha and her journey toward financial independence, you can visit her at her blog, LaTisha Styles.